Becoming a Full-Time Artist

 Long story short: Go for it!
-But before you do, be completely honest and open with your family about the finances and time expectations.
+But before you do take the leap to being a full-time artist, be completely honest and open with your family about the finances and time expectations.
 Having everyone on board with facts will make this an exciting and, hopefully, not too stressful time in your art journey.
 Onward, artists!

 Ready to take the next step into turning your passion for making art intro a career?
 Download our free ebook filled with art business and marketing tips here.